GaloisInc/CASE-AADL-Tutorial/chapter3_gearcase/README.md

 For illustration's sake, we will assume that what we care about most are man-in-the-middle and command-injection attacks on the CV processor.
-In other words, we want to ensure that a third party with access to the appropriate connection can't immitate the camera to the CV processor and cause it to process the wrong signal, or similarly to inject erroneous commands to the processor.
+In other words, we want to ensure that a third party with access to the appropriate connection can't imitate the camera to the CV processor and cause it to process the wrong signal, or similarly to inject erroneous commands to the processor.
 In concrete terms, we do this by setting the cell corresponding to `man_in_the_middle` and `command-injection` attacks on the `cv` component to 10